Biofeedback in Stress Management

 2. The limbic system is associated with emotional components like fear, rage, and anger of the stress response.

-4. Hypothalamus coordinates endocrine and autonomic responses.
+4. The hypothalamus coordinates endocrine and autonomic responses.

-The inputs from the prefrontal cortex flow to the dorsomedial amygdala complex, which appears to represent the highest point of origination for the “fight-or-flight”.
+The inputs from the prefrontal cortex flow to the dorsomedial amygdala complex, which appears to represent the highest point of origination for the “fight-or-flight.”

-Amygdala detects things that are scary or dangerous in the environment.
+The amygdala detects things that are scary or dangerous in the environment.

 Stress and Prefrontal Complex.